Join us at Snowflake Summit June 26-29 in Las Vegas!

 It represents the social network of a university Karate Club studied by Wayne W. Zachary about 50 years ago.
 It captures the personal relationships of 34 members of the club and the split that occurred between them when the club administrator and the instructor had a falling out.

 Let’s build up the graph, piece by piece.
 The members of the karate club will be represented by nodes.
-Since there are just 34 of them we could type them out, but instead we’ll use a method from the standard library called range.
+Since there are just 34 of them we could type them out, but instead we’ll use a method from the standard library (opens in a new tab) called range (opens in a new tab).
 It looks like:

-// Generate a relation with integer values between low and high, inclusive, advancing by stride each time.
+// Generate a relation with integer values between low and high,

 range(low, hi, stride, x)